Hong Kong marks 'national security day' with goose-steps and mascots

-Hong Kong police displayed a cuddly bear mascot and unveiled a new goose-step march Thursday as the financial hub held a "National Security Education Day", part of its push to instil patriotism in a city chafing under China's rule.
+Hong Kong police displayed a cuddly bear mascot, rappelled from a helicopter and goose-stepped Thursday as the financial hub held a "National Security Education Day", part of its push to boost patriotism in a city chafing under China's rule.

 Beijing blanketed Hong Kong in a sweeping national security law last year in response to months of huge and often violent democracy protests that convulsed the international business hub.

-Thursday's education day, the first since the security law's imposition last June, saw activities held across the city that burnished the security forces and outlined the threats China perceives it faces in Hong Kong.
+Thursday's education day, the first since the security law's imposition last June, included activities across the city to burnish the security forces and outline the threats China perceives in Hong Kong.

-At a morning ceremony attended by senior officials, Luo Huining, Beijing's top envoy in Hong Kong, gave a fiery speech vowing to "strike down hard resistance and regulate soft resistance", warning that China was ready to "teach a lesson" to any foreign power trying to use the city "as a chess piece".
+At a morning ceremony attended by senior officials, Luo Huining, Beijing's top envoy in Hong Kong, gave a fiery speech vowing to "strike down hard resistance and regulate soft resistance".
+He warned that China was ready to "teach a lesson" to any foreign power trying to use the city "as a chess piece".

 "For all deeds that endanger national security and Hong Kong's prosperity and stability, the central authorities will take action as necessary," he said.

-In 2019, huge crowds hit the streets for seven straight months demanding democracy and greater police accountability in the worst unrest since the city's 1997 handover to China.
+Over seven straight months in 2019, protesters took to the streets demanding democracy and greater police accountability -- the worst unrest since the city's 1997 handover to China.

 Beijing's authoritarian leaders have dismissed the movement, portraying it as an insidious "foreign plot" to destroy China.